-The saying goes that redheads have more fun — but the opposite is actually true.
-Not that redheads have less fun, but rather, redheads feel more pain.
+The saying goes that redheads have more fun — but while that may be true, there’s also another side to that.
+Redheads feel more pain, studies have shown.
 At least, a different kind of pain.

-Red hair is commonly — to a relative extent — found in the northern and western parts of Europe, especially in and around the British Isles.
+Red hair is most commonly found in the northern and western parts of Europe, especially in and around the British Isles.
 In Ireland, for instance, the population with red hair is estimated to be at around 10%, whereas in Scotland, around 6% of all people can boast that color.
 Still, even so, red is, by a wide margin, the rarest natural hair color.

 Contrary to a popular belief, redheads are not disappearing.
-A 2007 report in The Courier-Mail, which cited a National Geographic article and unnamed geneticists turned viral and became extremely popular.
+A 2007 report in The Courier-Mail, which cited a National Geographic article and unnamed geneticists, claimed redheads were slowly disappearing.
+The story turned viral and became extremely popular.
 Many other websites picked up a similar story, quoting a study published in a magazine by the “Oxford Hair Foundation”.
-Well, turns out that the article was funded by hair-dye maker Procter & Gamble and was extremely lacking in substance; in other words, in was more a marketing stunt than a serious article.
+Well, turns out that the article was funded by hair-dye maker Procter & Gamble and was lacking in substance; to put it lightly.
+In truth, it was more a marketing stunt than a scientific article.
 The initial National Geographic article actually stated that “while redheads may decline, the potential for red isn’t going away.”
+For some reason, the idea just stuck — rest assured, redheads aren’t going anywhere.
 But back to our genetic makeup.

 We know that at least some (probably most) of the genetic differences in redheads are associated with MC1R.
 Like most other cell surface receptors, MC1R is regulated by a set of complementary proteins.
 In 98% of the population, MC1R produces dark eumelanin, a dark type of pigment.
-But in redheads, the mutation to MC1R leads to the production of a red pheomelanin — this is the pigment that gives the specific hair color.
+But, in redheads, the mutation to MC1R leads to the production of a red pheomelanin, the pigment that gives the specific hair color.
 But it gets even more interesting.

 The same mechanism that causes this red-tinged pigment also stimulates some hormones, including those called endorphins.
 Endorphins are secreted within the brain and nervous system and they have a whole bunch physiological functions — but they’re most famous for providing pain relief and making you feel some pleasure.
 Today, many geneticists are confident that the MC1R gene is directly related to pain.